newtheatre/history-project/_shows/16_17/camp_macbeth.md

   - quote: We had no budget at all; every piece of set or costume was either owned by a cast member, lent to us, or bought out of someone's pocket.
     name: Jack Ellis
     submitted: 2017-11-25
+  - quote: One rehearsal George didn't turn up.
+We rang him and he was in Mooch having finished his exams, so we told him what was happening and he came in.
+He then gave the best performance I've ever seen him give at the NNT, after which he staggered over to me and said "I'm six pints in"
+    name: Callum Walker
+    submitted: 2018-11-08

 cast:
 - name: Matteo Bagaini